lei432378yu/lei432378yu.github.io/_posts/2025-04-23-how-to-host-blogs-with-Github.md

 ## 5. Caveats
 <div style="text-align: justify; font-size: 18px" markdown="1">
 1. If the local Jekyll site cannot be rendered, please rerun `bundle exec jekyll serve` in the command terminal.
+2. If GitHub build failed after `git push origin main`, it might be caused by incorrect Markdown syntax used in the post.
+Check the build errors for clues.
+3. The use of VPN may cause `Could not connect to server` error after `git push origin main`.
+If encountered, switch off VPN and try again.
 </div>

 ## References